Background

 Bachelor of Arts, Colgate University, 1910.
 Rhodes Scholar, Balliol College, Oxford, Bachelor of Arts, first class, Modern History, 1913.
 Bachelor of Laws, Harvard, 1917.

-He headed the Secret Intelligence Branch of the Office of Strategic Services during World War II.
-He would practice law only briefly, serving as an attorney for the United States Shipping Board between May 1917 and July 1918.
+He headed the Secret Intelligence Branch of the Office of Strategic Services during World World War World War II He would practice law only briefly, serving as an attorney for the United States Shipping Board between May 1917 and July 1918.
 He was secretary also to a group of Americans seeking to organize the international relations institute which would become the Council on Foreign Relations.
 From 1920, he wrote for the Round Table, a British journal edited by former Beit Lecturer in Colonial History, Lionel Curtis.

-Between 1925 and 1927 he served as a director on John D. Rockefeller's General Education Board, specialising in the development of agricultural and biological research.
-He was a director of the Woodrow Wilson Foundation.
-Shepardson was president of Bates International Bag Company from 1928 to 1930.
+Between 1925 and 1927 he served as a director on John Doctorate.
+Rockefeller"s General Education Board, specialising in the development of agricultural and biological research.

 He was vice-president of International Railways of Central America, a transport arm of the United Fruit Company, from 1931 until 1942.
-After the outbreak of war in Europe he was appointed to lead the political group of the CFR's War and Peace Studies project.
-Following the involvement of the United States in war, he served with the Office of Strategic Services in Washington and London.
+After the outbreak of war in Europe he was appointed to lead the political group of the CFR"s War and Peace Studies project

 From 1953 to 1956 Shepardson served as president of the National Committee for a Free Europe.